allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 * `output_linegraphs` : Determines if line graphs should be generated for every event.
 This causes a significant slow down of the simulation, it is not recommended to enable this option for runs with more than a couple of events.
 Disabled by default.
 * `output_linegraphs_collected` : Determine whether to also generate line graphs *only* for charge carriers that have reached the implant side within the allotted integration time.
 Defaults to `false`.
 This requires `output_linegraphs` to be active.
 * `output_linegraphs_recombined` : Boolean flag to select whether line graphs should also be generated only from charge carriers that have recombined with the lattice during the integration time.
 Defaults to `false`.
 This requires `output_linegraphs` to be active.
+* `output_linegraphs_trapped` : Boolean flag to select whether line graphs should also be generated only from charge carriers that have been trapped during their motion through the sensor.
+Defaults to `false`.
+This requires `output_linegraphs` to be active.
 * `output_plots_step` : Timestep to use between two points plotted.
 Indirectly determines the amount of points plotted.
 Defaults to *timestep_max* if not explicitly specified.
 * `output_plots_theta` : Viewpoint angle of the 3D animation and the 3D line graph around the world X-axis.
 Defaults to zero.
 * `output_plots_phi` : Viewpoint angle of the 3D animation and the 3D line graph around the world Z-axis.
 Defaults to zero.